stratum-mining/stratumprotocol.org/src/getting-started.md

 ### 3. Start SV1 CPU Miner

 After starting a pool, and a translation proxy, let’s start a CPU miner.
 We’ve done tests with CPUMiner.

 1. Download CPUMiner for your OS.
 2. Cd into directory of the downloaded CPUMiner, for example `cd Downloads`
-3. run: `./minerd -a sha256d -o stratum+tcp://localhost:34255 -q -D -P`.
+3. Then run: `./minerd -a sha256d -o stratum+tcp://localhost:34255 -q -D -P`.
 This will connect to the translator proxy and speak sv1.
 If this is successful you should see the following output:

 ```
 [2023-02-17 17:56:48] DEBUG: job_id='1' extranonce2=000000000000 ntime=63efb1c9